Traffic got you pulling your hair out? Us too!

-Traffic control fees to reduce impacts to the public - Fees to encourage expedited and efficient use of lane, sidewalk, and road closures to help minimize the impact to the traveling public.
+Traffic control fees to reduce impacts to the public - Fees to encourage expedited and efficient use of lanes, sidewalks, and road closures to help minimize the impact on the traveling public.

 Roundabouts - A specific type of circular intersection designed to reduce vehicle conflicts and control speeds.
 Roundabouts result in fewer collisions than standard intersections.
 More information about roundabouts can be found here.

 Decorative crosswalk markings - Highly visible decorative pattern crosswalks are used to improve driver awareness, pedestrian safety, and street aesthetics.
-In general, high visibility crosswalk markings are strongly preferred over decorative markings because they are easier for motorists to see.
+High visibility crosswalk markings are generally strongly preferred over decorative markings because they are easier for motorists to see.

-A traffic count is a count of vehicular or pedestrian traffic, which is conducted along a particular road, path, or intersection.
-A traffic count is commonly undertaken either automatically (with the installation of a temporary or permanent electronic traffic recording device), or manually by observers who visually count and record traffic on a hand-held electronic device or tally sheet.
-Traffic counts can be used by local councils to identify which routes are used most, and to either improve that road or provide an alternative if there is an excessive amount of traffic.
+A traffic count is a count of vehicular or pedestrian traffic conducted along a particular road, path, or intersection.
+A traffic count is commonly undertaken either automatically (with the installation of a temporary or permanent electronic traffic recording device) or manually by observers who visually count and record traffic on a hand-held electronic device or tally sheet.
+Local councils can use traffic counts to identify which routes are used most and improve that road or provide an alternative if there is excessive traffic.
 Also, some geography fieldwork involves a traffic count.
-Traffic counts provide the source data used to calculate the Annual Average Daily Traffic, which is the common indicator used to represent traffic volume.
-Traffic counts are useful for comparing two or more roads, and can also be used alongside other methods to find out where the central business district of a settlement is located.
+Traffic counts provide the source data used to calculate the Annual Average Daily Traffic, the common indicator for traffic volume.
+Traffic counts are helpful in comparing two or more roads and can also be used alongside other methods to find out where a settlement's central business district is.
 Traffic counts that include speeds are used in speed limit enforcement efforts, highlighting peak speeding periods to optimize speed camera use and educational efforts (Wikipedia contributors.
 (2019, October 20).
 Traffic count.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 15:49, February 11, 2020, from

 24-Hour Traffic Count Map